Wilmslow High School: Academic performance

 The school is currently designated "good" by Ofsted, who reviewed the school in 2013; this is a drop from their previous position of "outstanding" in 2011.
 As of 2016, 75% of students achieve a C or better in both English and maths (compared to a national average of 59.3%), and the average A level grade attained by students is a C (equal to the national average).
 Although the school is below national average according to the government's "Progress 8" metric, they have an "Attainment 8" score above national average.

-Learning support

-The school's Learning Support provision includes an 8-place unit for children who have impaired hearing.
-The school is leading a Local Education Authority (LEA) project relating to provision for autistic students and the Autism Resource Provision Team won the Inspirational Education Provision award at the 2020 Autism Professional Awards.

 Houses

-The school is spilt into two halves and four houses.
+The school is split into two halves and four houses.
 Bollin and Harefield form half of the school while the Norcliffe and Thorngrove make up the other half, consequently students of the two halves are scheduled within classes together.
 Students wear ties according to their house colours.
-The name of the houses come from locations within the Wilmslow area.